SDE2025-DomoticWebApp/InternalDataAdapter/README.md

 - `POST /measures` verifies the sensor secret (bcrypt hash) before insert.
 - On successful insert, measures are forwarded to RulesService if configured.
+- SQLite database files live under `data/` and are not meant to be committed.

 ## Run
 ```